Silent Hill (film): Filming

+Technical aspects

+The film in total lasts 127 minutes.
+According to information from several publications, there allegedly existed a director's cut of the film that was three and a half hours long, but it was shortened by over 90 minutes at the insistence of the producers, as distributors did not want to deal with a horror film of such length.
+Gans also worked on creating a "censored" version of the film, which lasts less than 80 minutes.
+However, according to him, it will never be shown to the public.
+The director had no control over the release of the film outside of the home region.
+He referred to the DVD version of the film released in America as "pitiful", citing the catastrophic quality of compression.
+He spent eight days optimizing the rendering and color grading for the release in the second region.

+In an interview, the director stated that the only scene that didn't make it into the final version of the film was a brief conversation sequence involving Christabella in a church with two strangers.
+However, he also noted the presence of another "unfinished" fragment—the meeting of Anna originally featured her being attacked by an Armless Man near the hotel, during which she is saved by Cybil and Rose and the wounded creature crawls under a car to disappear into a manhole.
+Due to budget concerns, choreographer Roberto Campanella was sent home for the day, and the director was not satisfied with the footage.
+To rectify this, the scene was simplified and rewritten without the monster.
+Mitchell stated that after the completion of principal photography, the opening scene of the film was also reshot.

 The film was shot in the Super 35 film format, except the scenes with the darkness, which were filmed in high-definition video, because of its ability to cleanly capture light and digitally manipulate it in post-production.
 The film contains around 107 different sets specifically used to represent the different versions of the town.
 The bipedal creatures in the film were played by professional actors or dancers covered in latex and prosthetic makeup.
 After filming, over 619 visual effects shots were used in the film, with the most prominent uses being the fog that drenches the town, the transitions to darkness, and the insects that surround Pyramid Head.
 Rotoscoping was used to add the fog and ash effects to shots including live-action actors, and the film made extensive use of set extensions as backdrops.

 To maintain the feel of the games, Gans had the sound designer of the original Silent Hill, Akira Yamaoka, flown to the set several times.
 Additionally, Gans had a 40-inch television brought onto the set, to which he attached a PlayStation 2; Gans then played the original Silent Hill on the system so that the actors and cinematographers could see how Gans wanted to emulate various camera angles and movements.

-Budgetary concerns caused a few scenes in the film to be rewritten.
-The meeting of Anna originally featured her being attacked by an injured armless creature, where she is saved by Cybil and Rose.
-Due to budget concerns, choreographer Roberto Campanella was sent home for the day, and without him the scene did not meet Gans's expectations.
-To rectify this, the scene was simplified and rewritten.
-Gans stated that his original vision of the film's finale revolved around six Red Pyramids appearing inside the church, each carrying a different weapon, and slaughtering the cult members in reference to Dante's Inferno.
-When budgetary and time constraints prevented this ending from being filmed, he created the new ending that revolved around the barbed wire slaying of the cult by Alessa, which was inspired by the erotic anime Legend of the Overfiend.

-Soundtrack

-The score consists almost entirely of music from Yamaoka's soundtracks to the original four games in the series.
-The only other piece of music used in the film is Johnny Cash's "Ring of Fire".
-Yamaoka's scores were arranged by film composer Jeff Danna, with some tracks appearing in almost identical form to their in-game counterparts, while others were recreated entirely.